ipavanteja/Linux-Commands/README.md

 <h1 align="center">Linux Commands</h1>

+[Linux](https://www.linux.org/) is a open-source Unix operating systems based on the Linux Kernel.
+The Linux commands are useful for operating the Linux operating system.
+All basic and advanced tasks can be done by executing commands.
+The commands are executed on the Linux terminal, It’s similar to the Command Prompt application in Windows.
+Keep in mind that all Linux commands are case-sensitive.

 <h2 align="center">Commands</h2>

 <p align="center">

-  Navigate to the command which you want to learn
+  Navigate to the command that you want to learn
   | [pwd](#pwd) | [cd](#cd) | [ls](#ls) | [pwd](#pwd) | [cd](#cd) | [ls](#ls) | [pwd](#pwd) | [cd](#cd) | [ls](#ls) | [ls](#ls) |
   | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: |
 </p>